Quicr/bare-rust/README.md

       EV12 hardware platform.
     * An entry point function that instantiates the app and the board abstraction, and routes events from ISRs to the app.
-- `ui-laptop`: Code to instantiate the app in a terminal window
+- `ui-tauri`: Code to instantiate the app in a Tauri webview

 ## CMOX